stelligent/config-lint/README.md

 # config-lint

 A command line tool to validate configurations using rules specified in a YAML file.
-The data being validated can come from template files, such as a Terraform file.
+The configurations files can be one of several formats, such as Terraform, JSON, YAML.
-There is also an example of a Linter that runs agains data returned from an AWS API call.
+There is a built-in set of rules provided for Terraform.
+Custom files are used for other formats.

 # Installation
 You can use [Homebrew](https://brew.sh/) to install the latest version: